Brock Badgers

 The Brock Badgers are the athletics teams that represent Brock University in St. Catharines, Ontario.
-To date, the Badgers have won 41 National Championships and 78 Ontario Championships, and are members of the OUA, U Sports, CUFLA, CURC, OIWFA and OUBHL.
+To date, the Badgers have won 47 National Championships and 94 Ontario Championships, and are members of the OUA, U Sports, CUFLA, CURC, OIWFA and OUBHL.

+While technically not considered a varsity team, Brock has a university ringette team which competes annually in the Canadian national University Challenge Cup.

+Varsity teams

+Brock has the following varsity sports: